 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 12:52 am and the next high tide at 11:35 am.
-The first low tide was at 5:42 am and the next low tide at 6:51 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:55 am and the next low tide will be at 12:54 pm.
+The first high tide will be at 7:51 am and the next high tide at 6:44 pm.

-The lunar phase is a Waxing Crescent.
-Today we had 9 hours and 38 minutes of sun.
-The solar transit was at 12:03 pm and the length of time the moon will be visible will be 10 hours and 39 minutes.
+The lunar phase is a Waning Crescent.
+Today we will have 12 hours and 20 minutes of sun.
+The solar transit will be at 1:06 pm and the length of time the moon will be visible will be 14 hours and 22 minutes.

-The tidal coefficient today is 94.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 90 to end the day with a tidal coefficient of 85.
-The tide heights today are 4.9 ft, 2.6 ft, 6.6 ft and -1.3 ft.
+The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 41 to end the day with a tidal coefficient of 44.
+The tide heights today are 0.7 ft, 4.3 ft, 3.0 ft and 5.2 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Point Reyes which is of 7.5 ft and a minimum height of -2.0 ft.

-The solunar fishing calendar in Point Reyes tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Point Reyes tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Point Reyes.
 The times are generated in local time in California and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: